chhenning/health_care/readme.md

 Capture the tables in the ACA plan.
 Instruct LLM to be as accurate as possible when understanding the struture of the table.

-The cost is around one cent.
+The cost is around one cent and the processing took around 1 min.

 The JSON files are not altered in any way.